nocobase/website/content/articles/self-hsosted-projects-list/index.md

 **Introduction**

-Khoj is a self-hosted AI knowledge management system that integrates online AI models or deploys private local large language models to help teams and individuals organize and manage knowledge bases.
+Khoj is a self-hosted AI knowledge management system.
+It integrates with online AI models or deploys private local large language models to help teams and individuals organize and manage knowledge bases.

-**Self-Hosted Highlights**
+**Self-Hosted Advantages**

-* **Data Privacy & Control**: Khoj self-hosted on user servers ensures complete control and privacy of knowledge management data, ideal for users with high data security requirements.
+* **Data Privacy & Control**: Self-hosting Khoj on your own servers ensures full control and privacy of your knowledge management data, perfect for users with high data security needs.
-* **Customization**: Allows users to customize the structure and functionality of their knowledge management system according to their needs, including document types and storage methods.
+* **Customization**: Allows users to tailor the structure and features of their knowledge management system, including document types and storage methods.
-* **Maintenance Costs**: Users need to handle software installation, configuration, and maintenance themselves.
+* **Maintenance Costs**: Users are responsible for software installation, configuration, and maintenance.

 ## No.11：changedetection.io